Rajatofficial40657/javaprojectsem3/RUNNING_GUIDE.md

 ⚠️ Default credentials are for demo/testing purposes only.

-🧪 Step 6: Test Features
+🧪 Step 6: Test the Application
-Librarian
+Librarian Features
 Dashboard statistics

 Add / Edit / Delete books